daolinet/daolinet/docs/DaoliNetUserGuide-en.md

 #### 2. DaoliNet Network Control and Management

 As we have seen in Section 1, containers in different subnets are not connected.
-DaoliNet can connect different subnets if they are placed in a network group.
+DaoliNet can connect different subnets by lacing them in a network group.

 2.1.
 Create a Network Group

     # Create a network group
     daolictl group create G1
+    # G1 is the name of a newly created network group

-    # Add subnets into a network group
+    # Add a subnet into a network group
     daolictl member add --group G1 dnet1
     daolictl member add --group G1 dnet2
+    # You can view members in a network group
     daolictl group show G1

     # Now in container test1, ping container test3 and test4, connected
     >> ping 192.168.0.2
     >> ping 192.168.0.3